Complete Weierstrass elliptic function solutions and canonical coordinates for four-wave mixing in nonlinear optical

 The structure of the analytic solutions naturally motivates a transformation to a new set of canonical coordinates.
+Here, canonical means preferred and simplified: coordinates in which the equations take a universal form and the solutions are most compact.
 Remarkably, although this transformation depends explicitly on the propagation variable $z$, it leaves the coupled differential equations structurally invariant, preserving the characteristic interaction terms of FWM dynamics.
-This invariance property, which to the author's knowledge has not been previously reported for FWM, suggests deep underlying structure that may extend to other parametric processes.
+This invariance property, which to the author's knowledge has not been previously reported for FWM, suggests deep underlying structural properties that may extend to other parametric processes.
 At the same time, the transformation leads to a substantial simplification: the solutions become single-valued meromorphic functions, specifically Kronecker theta functions, and the system parameters are greatly reduced or eliminated entirely.
 The identification of solutions as Kronecker theta functions opens the door to leveraging known Fourier series and multipole expansions of these functions, which may prove useful for further analysis of FWM dynamics.
 Solutions in Kronecker theta form appear in other integrable nonlinear optical systems such as wave mixing in quadratic media and polarisation dynamics \cite{heskethGeneralComplexEnvelope2015}, pointing towards a unified mathematical description of parametric processes.
-The canonical coordinates with Kronecker theta function solutions is the second of this paper's main results.
+The canonical-coordinate form with Kronecker theta function solutions is the second of this paper's main results.